mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 My experienced readers may be thinking, "That's all well and good for a single test.
 But what happens if you have many tests?
 Won't you end up duplicating the setup code?"

 Yes, I will!
-Here's another test from that same file:
+Here another test of the same class:

 ```python
 def test_increase_score(self):